aliyun/terraform-provider-alicloud/website/docs/r/fc_trigger.html.markdown

 * `name_prefix` - (ForceNew) Setting a prefix to get a only trigger name.
 It is conflict with "name".
 * `role` - (Optional) RAM role arn attached to the Function Compute trigger.
 Role used by the event source to call the function.
 The value format is "acs:ram::$account-id:role/$role-name".
 See [Create a trigger](https://www.alibabacloud.com/help/doc-detail/53102.htm) for more details.
 * `source_arn` - (Optional, ForceNew) Event source resource address.
 See [Create a trigger](https://www.alibabacloud.com/help/doc-detail/53102.htm) for more details.
-* `config` - (Required) The config of Function Compute trigger.
+* `config` - (Required, ForceNew) The config of Function Compute trigger.
 See [Configure triggers and events](https://www.alibabacloud.com/help/doc-detail/70140.htm) for more details.
 * `type` - (Required, ForceNew) The Type of the trigger.
-Valid values: ["oss", "log", "timer", "http"].
+Valid values: ["oss", "log", "timer", "http", "mns_topic"].

 ## Attributes Reference